Whilst the country’s debt load is up, it remains more affordable than ever, as we will show.

-If we had to make a list of habits investors can’t shake, fighting the last war would be near the top—whenever a big event roils markets, people look out for a repeat for years afterward.
-So it is today, with Italian debt fears storming back into headlines.
+If we had to make a list of habits investors can’t shake, fighting the last war would be near the top—whenever a big event roils markets, if financial commentators we follow are any indication, people tend to look out for a repeat for years afterward.
+That seems to apply today, with Italian debt fears storming back into headlines we have seen.
 Due to the one-two punch of last year’s steep economic contraction and the borrowing binge to fund relief measures, Italy’s debt-to-GDP ratio is jumping again—from 134.3% at 2019’s end to 155.2% as of Q3 2021.[i]
-Now that the ECB is poised to close its pandemic-related “emergency” quantitative easing (QE) and reduce monthly bond purchases to €40 billion next April, an old worry is back: Italian debt.
-Without the ECB buying massive amounts of Italian bonds, many fear the country’s debt costs will surely soar, delivering the long-awaited debt crisis—big trouble for Italy’s economy and stocks.
+(GDP, or gross domestic product, is a government-produced measure of economic output.
+Economists often compare debt to GDP as a way to control for a country’s size when gauging whether debt is high.)
+Now that the European Central Bank (ECB) is poised to close its pandemic-related “emergency” quantitative easing (QE) and reduce monthly bond purchases to €40 billion next April, an old ghost story is back: Italian debt.
+Without the ECB buying massive amounts of Italian bonds, many commentators we follow warn the country’s debt costs will surely soar, delivering the long-awaited debt crisis—big trouble for Italy’s economy and stocks.
 In our view, a quick trip in the way-back machine debunks this handily.

 Exhibit 1: Italian Bond Yields Seemingly Ignored QE